Anna Angelicoussis

+Anna Angelicoussis is a Greek shipowner and businesswoman.
 She was born in Kardamyla, Chios into the prominent Angelicoussis maritime family.
-After her father, Antoni Angelicoussis, passed in 1989, she co-managed Anangel Shipping Enterprises with her brother John Angelicoussis until 2000, when they took separate paths.
+After her father, Antoni Angelicoussis, died in 1989, she co-managed Anangel Shipping Enterprises with her brother John Angelicoussis until 2000, when they took separate paths.

-In 2000, Anna co-founded Alpha Tankers & Freighters with her then-husband Christos Kanellakis.
-That same year, she began building her own business empire in shipping.

-She is founder and head of three major maritime firms: Alpha Bulkers (dry bulk carriers), managing approximately 34 vessels, Pantheon Tankers, established in 2012, now controlling about 31–40 oil tankers, Alpha Gas, launched in 2012, that currently operates around 5–8 LNGCs.
+In 2000, Angelicoussis co-founded Alpha Tankers & Freighters with her then-husband Christos Kanellakis.
+That same year, she began building her own business in shipping.
+Her companies include: Alpha Bulkers (dry bulk carriers); Pantheon Tankers (established in 2012, oil tankers); and Alpha Gas, (also launched in 2012, liquefied natural gas carriers).

-In 2020, Anna was ranked 81st among the “Top 100 Most Influential Shipping Figures” by Lloyd’s List and earned the accolade of Greek Shipping Personality of the Year.
+In 2020, Angelicoussis was ranked 81st among the “Top 100 Most Influential Shipping Figures” by Lloyd’s List and named Greek Shipping Personality of the Year.
+In 2023, she received the Eukrantis Award for her contributions to Greek shipping.

-She, together with her family, was included in the Forbes List with an estimated fortune of US$2.5 billion.
-In 2025, Forbes included her in The 50 Richest Self-Made Women on Earth, ranking her at number 42.

-Recognition

-In 2023, she received the Eukrantis Award for her overall contributions to Greek shipping.